Uniform in time weak propagation of chaos on the torus: Introduction

-where $\Phi:\cP(\bT^d) \to \bR$ is a test function chosen within a suitable class.
-This new direction of research has been introduced in independent works \cite{bencheikh2019bias,kolokoltsov2010nonlinear,mischler2013kac,mischler2015new}.
-These works presented novel weak estimates of propagation of chaos for various forms of test functions $\Phi$: $\Phi$ is linear in measure in \cite{bencheikh2019bias}, i.e. $\Phi(\mu):=\int_{\bT^d}F(x)\mu(\ud x)$ for some function $F:\bT^d \rightarrow \bR$; $\Phi$ is a polynomial function in \cite{mischler2013kac,mischler2015new}, i.e. a product of linear functions; $\Phi$ is a quite general nonlinear function in \cite{kolokoltsov2010nonlinear}.
-Under appropriate smoothness conditions on the test function and on the coefficients of \eqref{eq particles}, this gives a rate of convergence of $O(1/N)$, plus the error due to the approximation of the functional of the initial law (as for the latter, see \cite[Lem.
+where $\Phi:\cP(\bT^d) \to \bR$ is a test functional chosen within a suitable class.
+For instance, $\Phi(\cdot) = {\mathcal W}_2(\cdot, {\mathcal L}(X_t))$ may be one such test functional, but more regularity may be required on $\Phi$ to obtain relevant bounds.
+Accordingly, \eqref{eq:intro:weak} should be understood as a weak error for the law of $\bar \mu^N_t$ when acting on a given class of test functionals $\Phi$.
+This direction of research has been introduced in independent works \cite{bencheikh2019bias,kolokoltsov2010nonlinear,mischler2013kac,mischler2015new}, for various forms of test functionals $\Phi$.
+Among others, $\Phi$ is a linear function in \cite{bencheikh2019bias}, i.e. $\Phi(\mu):=\int_{\bT^d}F(x)\mu(\ud x)$ for some function $F:\bT^d \rightarrow \bR$; $\Phi$ is a polynomial function in \cite{mischler2013kac,mischler2015new}, i.e. a product of linear functions; and, $\Phi$ is a quite general nonlinear function in \cite{kolokoltsov2010nonlinear}.
+Under appropriate smoothness conditions on the test functional and on the coefficients of \eqref{eq particles}, this gives a rate of convergence of ${\mathcal O}(1/N)$, plus the error due to the approximation of the functional of the initial law (as for the latter, see \cite[Lem.
 4.6]{mischler2015new} for a dimension-dependent estimate and \cite[Th.
-2.11]{chassagneux2019weak} for an $O(1/N)$ bound).
+2.11]{chassagneux2019weak} for an ${\mathcal O}(1/N)$ bound).
 The key idea of the analysis (highlighted in \cite[Th.
 9.2.1]{kolokoltsov2010nonlinear} and \cite[Th.
 6.1]{mischler2015new}) is to work with a semigroup that acts on the space of functions of measures (expounded in the next section).
 A similar idea has been used in \cite{cardaliaguet2019master} in order to study the convergence problem for mean field games, up to the difference that the equation for the semigroup then becomes a nonlinear equation.
-Also, another recent work \cite{chassagneux2019weak} provides an extension of \cite{bencheikh2019bias,kolokoltsov2010nonlinear,mischler2015new} in the form of a weak error expansion.
+Also, another recent work \cite{chassagneux2019weak} provides an extension of \cite{bencheikh2019bias,kolokoltsov2010nonlinear,mischler2015new} in the form of a weak error expansion and the companion works \cite{,MR4377993,CHAUDRUDERAYNAL20221} address cases with coefficients having lower H\"older regularity in the spatial variable.
 4pt

 \textit{Long time analysis.} Propagation of chaos is said to be uniform whenever the quantitative estimates (of propagation of chaos) are uniform in time.
 This problem is hence more challenging as it involves two large parameters, $N$ and $t$.
 It is thus related to the long time behaviour of the McKean-Vlasov and non-linear Fokker-Planck equations \eqref{eq:MVSDE} and \eqref{eq: forward eqn } themselves.